gschup/ggrs/README.md

 GGRS is still in a very early stage.
 Basic unit and integration tests hint towards a functional library, but testing over a network connection has yet to be performed.

 ### What is missing - Next Goals
+- a simple example
 - spectator functionality
-- a simple example
+- improved error output
 - tests
-- more Tests
+- more tests
 - improved documentation

 ## Other Rollback Implementations in Rust